garcia718gt4/One-Portfolio/README.md

 # One-Portfolio
- Personal portfolio for web development, ux, and graphi design
+ Personal portfolio for web development, ux, and graphic design